-The assessment will be the primary step before engaging into our customized treatment program, where the focus will be on understanding your addiction and its underlying causes and consequences.
+The assessment will be the primary step before engaging in our customized treatment program, where the focus will be on understanding your addiction and its underlying causes and consequences.
 Cornerstone offers a wide variety of therapeutic approaches from a team of experienced practitioners.
 We understand drug addiction treatment is not effective as a ‘one size fits all’ method.
-The treatment plan will be implemented taking into consideration the stimulate substance that is abused, the severity of the addiction and whether stimulants are still in the system on arrival to Cornerstone.
+The treatment plan will be implemented by taking into consideration the stimulating substance that is abused, the severity of the addiction, and whether stimulants are still in the system on arrival at Cornerstone.
 Following your assessment you will be included in planning an effective and comprehensive treatment plan to assist you through recovery to a bright, positive future, free from stimulant addiction.

 Medically Assisted Detoxification Program